doko-desuka/plugin.program.orderfavourites/README.md

 # Main menus & how to use:

 While using the add-on, all main menus have descriptions on what they do, and the main dialog has a button titled "How to use..." with instructions on how to use it.
+There's also the Kodi forum thread: https://forum.kodi.tv/showthread.php?tid=351844

 # How to Backup your Favourites File